Microsoft Education: Share OneDrive Files In Canvas

 - Use Link instead of Embed for better compatibility.

 Can students use the Microsoft Education app?Yes.
-Students can use it in the Rich Content Editor when replying to Discussions or submitting assignments.
+Students can access Microsoft Education through the Rich Content Editor when replying to Discussions or submitting assignments.

-How does sharing OneDrive files through Microsoft Education work?When you insert a file, a copy is created in Canvas.
-This version is separate from your original OneDrive file, which allows it to function during course copies and respects Canvas permissions.
+How does sharing OneDrive files through Microsoft Education work?When a file is inserted, a copy is created in Canvas that is separate from the original OneDrive file.
+This ensures the file remains accessible during course copies and functions within Canvas permissions.

-Can I change file permissions in Canvas?No. To control access beyond default settings, share a direct OneDrive link outside of Canvas.
-Microsoft Education content is not meant for permission management.
+Can I change file permissions in Canvas?No. Microsoft Education does not support permission management within Canvas.
+To control access beyond the defaults, share a direct OneDrive link outside of Canvas instead.

 What's the difference between Link and Embed?